Who is Gloucester County Emergency Medical Service?

 Twenty Two municipalities currently have joined the GCEMS family: Clayton, East Greenwich, Glassboro, Greenwich, Logan, Mantua, National Park, Paulsboro, Pitman, Swedesboro, West Deptford, Woolwich, Harrison, South Harrison, Wenonah, Elk Woodbury Heights, Franklin Township, Newfield, Woodbury, Westville, and Deptford.
 Additional County of Gloucester municipalities are welcome to request service from GCEMS.

 When did Gloucester County EMS begin providing services?

 The first GCEMS response was on September 30th, 2007.
 Continuous service has been provided since that date.

 What is the current staffing level at Gloucester County EMS?

-At this time the GCEMS staff consists of over 170 skilled pre-hospital providers who respond from 11 stations throughout the GCEMS service area.
-A minimum of 12 ambulances are staffed around the clock.
-A thirteenth and fourteenth ambulance is staffed during peak call volume hours each day.
+At this time the GCEMS staff consists of over 250 skilled pre-hospital providers who respond from 16 stations throughout the GCEMS service area.
+A minimum of 13 ambulances are staffed around the clock.
 Additional ambulances are staffed as needed for community events, foul weather or periods of increased call volume.
 Each ambulance is staffed with two certified Emergency Medical Technicians.
 Supervisors are also on-duty, 24 hours per day.